exercism/go/concepts/constants/introduction.md

 # Introduction

-Constants are values set at compile time and cannot be reassigned.
+Constants are variables that are set to a value at compile time and cannot be reassigned.
 Use the `const` keyword to declare a constant:

 ```go